Dorothy "Dot" Manning Lewis, 87 - Claiborne Progress

 She is survived by her Children: James (Janice) Lewis; Steven (Judy) Lewis; Jeff (Donna) Lewis; Gary (Sherry) Lewis; Grandchildren: Quentin (Shelly) Lewis, Stephanie (Jody) Short; Haley (Wesley) Lee; Wesley (Emily) Minton; Patrick (Kirstin)Lewis; Lance (Chelsea) Lewis; Taylor Lewis; Carla (Steve) Peters; Alan Cole; Great Grandchildren: Jaden, Zane, Sarah, Brodie, Amelia, Zeb, Spencer, Cassie, Presley and Paxton.
 Sister: Betty Manning Stone; brother: Woodrow “Woody” Manning and a host of other nieces, nephews and other relatives and friends.

 The family will receive friends from 4 until 6 pm Thursday at Coffey Funeral Home.
 Private funeral service at 7 p.m.
 Thursday in the Coffey Funeral Home Chapel.
 Graveside service will be Friday at 11 a.m. in the Fairview Cemetery.
 In lieu of flowers, the family ask that you make donations to the charity of your choice in Dot’s memory.
+Minister: Rev. Ronnie Pressnell; Eulogy: Thomas McAfee and Betty Manning Stone.
+Singers: Ladies from the First Baptist Church of New Tazewell; Pallbearers: Wesley Minton, Wesley Lee, Lance Lewis, Patrick Lewis, Steve Peters, Alan Cole, Quentin Lewis.
 Coffey Funeral Home in charge of arrangements.